 Our simple strategy to hit our savings goals

 Even though we live without budgets at FiveYearFIREescape, our family is very mindful about spending.
 This part is not a trick.
 It’s a mindset.
-We have a big, crazy, lightning rod goal – to sail around the world with our family, and most random expenses just don’t compare to it.
+We know about the benefits of frugal living and we have a big, crazy, lightning rod financial goal – to sail around the world with our family, and most random expenses just don’t compare to it.

 We make a conscious choice multiple times a day about whether our money will be spent on some random knick-knack or will it be a contribution to our life’s dreams.